-What are the differences between the work of those used by God and the work of religious leaders?
+The differences between the work of those used by God and the work of religious leaders

 Relevant Words of God:

-The work carried out by the one who is used by God is in order to cooperate with the work of Christ or.
-This man is raised up by God among man, he is there to lead all of God’s chosen ones, and he is also raised up by God in order to do the work of human cooperation.
+The work carried out by the one who is used by God is in order to cooperate with the work of Christ or the Holy Spirit.
+This man is raised up among man by God, he is there to lead all of God’s chosen ones, and he is also raised up by God in order to do the work of human cooperation.
 With someone such as this, who is able to do the work of human cooperation, more of God’s requirements toward man and the work that the Holy Spirit must do among man can be achieved through him.
-Another way of putting it is like this: God’s aim in using this man is so that all those who follow God can better understand , and can attain more of God’s requirements.
+Another way of putting it is like this: God’s aim in using this man is so that all those who follow God can better understand God’s will, and can attain more of God’s requirements.
 Because people are incapable of directly understanding God’s words or God’s will, God has raised someone up who is used to carry out such work.
-This person who is used by God can also be described as a medium by which God guides people, as the “translator” who communicates between God and man.
+This person who is used by God can also be described as a medium through which God guides people, as the “translator” who communicates between God and man.
 Thus, such a man is unlike any of those who work in God’s household or who are His apostles.
 Like them, he can be said to be someone who serves God, yet in the essence of his work and the background of his use by God he differs greatly from the other workers and apostles.
-In terms of the substance of his work and the background of his use, the man who is used by God is raised up by Him, he is prepared by God for God’s work, and he cooperates in the work of .
-No person could ever stand in for his work, it is human cooperation that is integral to the divine work.
+In terms of the essence of his work and the background of his use, the man who is used by God is raised up by Him, he is prepared by God for God’s work, and he cooperates in the work of God Himself.
+No person could ever do his work in his stead—this is human cooperation that is indispensable alongside the divine work.
 The work carried out by other workers or apostles, meanwhile, is but the conveyance and implementation of the many aspects of the arrangements for the churches during each period, or else the work of some simple provision of life in order to maintain the church life.
 These workers and apostles are not appointed by God, much less can they be called those who are used by the Holy Spirit.
 They are selected from among the churches and, after they have been trained and cultivated for a period of time, those who are fit are kept on, while those who are unfit are sent back to where they came from.
 Because these people are selected from among the churches, some show their true colors after becoming leaders, and some even do many bad things and end up being eliminated.
 The man who is used by God, on the other hand, is someone who has been prepared by God, and who possesses a certain caliber, and has humanity.
 He has been prepared and made perfect in advance by the Holy Spirit, and is completely led by the Holy Spirit, and, particularly when it comes to his work, he is directed and commanded by the Holy Spirit—as a result of this there is no deviation on the path of leading God’s chosen ones, for God surely takes responsibility for His own work, and God does His own work at all times.

-Work in the mind of man is too easily achieved by man.
+Work in the mind of man is too easy for man to achieve.
 Pastors and leaders in the religious world, for example, rely on their gifts and positions to do their work.
-People who follow them for a long time will be infected by their gifts and be influenced by some of what they are.
-They focus on people’s gifts, abilities and knowledge, and they pay attention to some supernatural things and many profound unrealistic doctrines (of course, these profound doctrines are unattainable).
-They do not focus on changes to people’s disposition, but rather they focus on training people’s preaching and working abilities, improving people’s knowledge and rich religious doctrines.
-They do not focus on how much people’s disposition is changed or how much people understand the truth.
-They do not concern themselves with the substance of people, much less try to know people’s normal and abnormal states.
-They do not counter people’s notions or reveal their notions, much less mend their deficiencies or corruptions.
-Most of the people who follow them serve by their natural gifts, and what they express is knowledge and vague religious truth, which are out of touch with reality and are completely unable to confer people with life.
-In fact, the substance of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.
+People who follow them for a long time will be infected by their gifts and influenced by some of their being.
+They focus on people’s gifts, abilities and knowledge, and they pay attention to supernatural things and many profound, unrealistic doctrines (of course, these profound doctrines are unattainable).
+They do not focus on changes in people’s dispositions, but rather on training people to preach and work, improving people’s knowledge and their abundant religious doctrines.
+They do not focus on how much people’s disposition is changed nor on how much people understand of the truth.
+They do not concern themselves with people’s essence, and much less do they try to know people’s normal and abnormal states.
+They do not counter people’s notions, nor do they reveal their notions, much less do they prune people for their deficiencies or corruptions.
+Most who follow them serve with their gifts, and all they release is religious notions and theological theories, which are out of touch with reality and completely unable to confer life onto people.
+In fact, the essence of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.

-Just look at the leaders of every denomination—they are all arrogant and self-righteous, and they interpret the Bible out of context and according to their own imagination.
+Look at the leaders of each denomination—they are all arrogant and self-righteous, and their interpretations of the Bible lack context and are guided by their own imaginings.
 They all rely on gifts and erudition to do their work.
-If they were incapable of preaching anything, would those people follow them?
-They do, after all, possess some knowledge, and can preach on some doctrine, or know how to win over others and how to use some artifices.
+If they could not preach at all, would people follow them?
+They do, after all, possess some knowledge and can preach on some doctrine, or they know how to win others over and make use of some artifice.
 They use these to bring people before themselves and deceive them.
-Nominally, those people, but in reality they follow their leaders.
-If they encounter someone preaching the true way, some of them say, “We have to consult our leader about our faith.”
-Their faith has to go through a human being; is that not a problem?
+Nominally, those people believe in God, but in reality, they follow their leaders.
+When they encounter someone preaching the true way, some of them say, “We have to consult our leader about our faith.”
+A human is the medium of their faith in God; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way?

 If you have believed in God for many years, and yet have never obeyed Him, and do not accept the entirety of His words, and instead ask that God submit to you and act according to your notions, then you are the most rebellious of all, you are a nonbeliever.
 How could such people be able to obey the work and words of God that do not conform to the notions of man?
 Most rebellious of all are those who intentionally defy and resist God.
 They are the enemies of God, the antichrists.
 Theirs is always an attitude of hostility toward the new work of God; they never have the slightest inclination to submit, nor have they ever gladly submitted or humbled themselves.
 They exalt themselves before others and never submit to anyone.
 Before God, they consider themselves the best at preaching the word, and the most skillful in working on others.
 Never do they discard the “treasures” in their possession, but treat them as family heirlooms for worship, for preaching about to others, and they use them to lecture those fools who idolize them.
 There are indeed a certain number of people like this in the church.
 It can be said that they are “indomitable heroes,” generation after generation sojourning in the house of God.
 They take preaching the word (doctrine) to be their highest duty.
 Year after year, generation after generation, they go about vigorously enforcing their “sacred and inviolable” duty.
 None dare touch them; not a single person dares openly reproach them.
 They become “kings” in the house of God, running rampant as they tyrannize others from age to age.
 This pack of demons seeks to join hands and demolish My work; how can I allow these living devils to exist before My eyes?